 Motor RuntimeMeasurement

-Description of Motor Runtime
+Understanding Motor Runtime Measurements

 This technique uses data loggers to take long-term measurements of the runtime duration for a constant or dual-speed motor.
 This technique can be used on motors with any end-use, including both air and water distribution.
 Accurate measurements can only be taken when data loggers are properly placed on the motor enclosure.
 The equipment’s on/off status is detected based on the AC magnetic field that is generated when the motors are running.